loot/loot-condition-interpreter/README.md

   evaluating from that representation.
 LOOT's current parser evaluates conditions while parsing them, tightly coupling the two operations.
 - [ ] Explore more granular result caching.
-LOOT's current caching maps each condition string to its result, which can't handle case insensitivity (some parts of the condition string are case sensitive) or re-use results in compound conditions.
+LOOT's current caching maps each condition string to its result, which can't re-use results in compound conditions.
-- [ ] Explore round trip serialisation from the intermediate representation.
+- [x] Explore round trip serialisation from the intermediate representation.
 - [ ] Evaluate the cost/benefit of integrating into LOOT, replacing the existing
   code.